 Clinical trials are studies involving human volunteers to find new ways to diagnose, treat, or prevent disease.
-The dermatologists at Cleaver Medical Group Dermatology operate a research program that conducts clinical trials on skin conditions and treatments.
-Learn more about clinical trials today by calling the Cumming, Dawsonville, Dahlonega, Johns Creek, Toccoa, or Canton, Georgia, office or requesting information online.
+The dermatologists at Cleaver Medical Group Dermatology, in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA, operate a research program that conducts clinical trials on skin conditions and treatments.
+Learn more about clinical trials today by calling Cleaver Medical Group or requesting information online.

 Clinical trials are a medical research tool that looks for new ways to detect, treat, and prevent diseases using human volunteers.
 These trials investigate new drugs, new surgical procedures, or new ways to use old treatments.